glpi-project/doc-agent/source/configuration.rst

     Specifies the file containing SSL client certificate to use when connecting to server target or for WinRM remote inventory.

+.. _ssl-key-file:

+``ssl-key-file``
+    Specifies the file containing SSL client private key to use when connecting to server target or for WinRM remote inventory.

 .. _ssl-fingerprint:

 ``ssl-fingerprint`` (Available since GLPI Agent v1.3)